Get Personal Loan Rates

 |Home equity line of credit (HELOC)||Low variable interest rates||High upfront fees, house is collateral|

-Because you are borrowing funds from your retirement plan, you will be missing out on some of interest you would have gained on your investments and setting yourself back on your retirement plans.
+Because you are borrowing funds from your retirement plan, you will be missing out on some of interest you would have gained on your investments and setting yourself back on your retirement goals.
 While you will pay yourself back with interest, it’s usually lower than what you could earn through the market.

 HELOCs normally come with very low interest rates, making them an attractive option.
 However, because the line of credit is given to you using your home as collateral, you may be forced to sell your house if you can’t pay back the loan.
-This is obviously a huge risk to taking out a HELOC.
-HELOCs also come with high upfront fees and costs, such as home appraisal costs, application fees and annual fees.
+This is obviously a huge risk to taking out a HELOC, as with a home equity loan.